vestrel00/android-example/README.md

 ```
 dependencies {
-    implementation 'com.github.jitpack:android-example:1.0'
+    implementation 'com.github.vestrel00:android-example:1.0'
 }
 ```

-Verified that all modules are successfully imported by clients using;
+Verified that all modules are successfully imported by clients.

-- AGP 7.1.0 and Gradle (wrapper) 7.2
-- AGP 7.0.3 and Gradle (wrapper) 7.0.2